sof202/ChromOptimise/information/Pipeline_Explanation.md

 - This runs two R scripts on a specified model (recommended to be a very complex model) so that the user can make informed decisions on the thresholds used in determining redundant states in `6_OptimalNumberOfStates.sh`.
     - HistogramPlotForEuclideanDistances.R -> Creates a histogram for the Euclidean distances between pairs of states in the model provided.
     - ScatterPlotForTransitionMaxima.R -> Creates a scatter plot for the maximum transition probability towards each state in the model provided.
+    - The user should input a very complex model as this will result in the two plots possessing two obvious groups, redundant states and useful states.
+        - For Euclidean distances -> Redundant state pairs have very low Euclidean distance, other wise they have much higher Euclidean distance (with a noticable gap between these groups).
+        - For Transition probabilities -> Redundant state candidates score very low whilst useful state candidates score close to 1 (with a noticable gap between these groups).
+- This script is only optional as the user is free to set their own redundancy determining thresholds if they have a good idea for the values from other sources.